dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Stream Services/Azure Event Grid.md

 ---
 title: Azure Event Grid
-tags: [azure, cloud, streaming]
+tags: [azure, cloud, event]
 ---

-Used to implement Event based architectures (Pub Sub Model)
+Used to implement Event based architectures (Pub/Sub Model)
 Subscribers can be services in Azure or custom Webhooks
 Supports sending events from one publisher to many subscribers